 Disclaimer – We were gifted our experience with Go Ape for the opening weekend but I have not received any payment for this review.
 All opinions are my own, as always.

 We have been given an exclusive Go Ape discount code!
-TAKEITFROMMUMMY is live for 10% off all activities at all sites.
+TIFM20 is live for 10% off all activities at Coventry only.(excludes Saturdays).
+Book here!

 Our children are 6 & 9 and to be truthful we have found that there’s not too many activities they seem to be able to share.
 Our stays at Bluestone in Wales have been tricky as one has passed height restrictions while the other hasn’t.
 Thankfully Go Apes’ junior experience was perfect for the two of them and of course, we joined in too!

 We took part in the Tree Top Adventure + as our youngest just meets the age & height restrictions for this course (see below for further info).

 Go Ape is easily discovered via a long path within the grounds of Coombe Abbey is can be found just over a little bridge.
 It’s tucked away among the trees and doesn’t encroach on the beautiful surroundings at all.
 On arrival you’ll find a welcome team in a wooden hut ready to give you all the info you need for your experience.
 You can leave any belongings here & will be provided with a wrist-band.
 Once you’ve signed the safety forms you can begin your journey, first stop.. your harnesses!
 For those concerned about safety, you’ll be pleased to hear that you’re clipped to a safety line throughout the experience.
 There’s time for a brief talk about what to expect and how to complete the course and then a quick harness check & you’re ready.
 Your time only begins when you pass the first post.
 You then get a full hour to explore the tree top course together.
 The staff are really approachable and friendly and are dotted about the course so support is available should you need it.

 Start times are staggered so we didn’t find it got too busy while we were navigating the course.